Smoked ribs are the most popular food at my cookouts.

 There is a lot of controversy over the right way to smoke ribs.

-I like my ribs to be tender, juicy and have a nice crispy bark.
+I like my pork ribs to be tender, juicy, and have a nice crispy bark.

-I suggest using a light smoke, low temperature and a wood that is not too overpowering.
+I suggest using a light smoke, low temperature, and wood that is not too overpowering.

 - Smoke the ribs for 3 hours.